|1||Bang Kruai, Nonthaburi|

 |10||Ban Bang Kadi Pathum Thani, Phra Nakhon Si Ayutthaya|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Chaloem Phra Kiat air is currently 2 times above WHO exposure recommendation
+PM2.5 concentration in Chaloem Phra Kiat air is currently 3.2 times above the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|